Tamara Tunie: Career

-In 2022 she played Kamala Harris in The 47th at The Old Vic theatre in London.
+In 2022 she played Kamala Harris in The 47th at The Old Vic theater in London.
+In 2024, Tunie joined the cast of Beyond the Gates as family matriarch, Anita Dupree.
+The soap premiered in early 2025 on CBS.

 Personal life

 Tunie was married to Greg Bouquett from 1988 to 1991.
 From 1995 to 2018, she was married to jazz musician Gregory Generet.
 They separated in 2015.
+Her philanthropic activities include the Figure Skating in Harlem program, Harlem Stage/The Gatehouse, and God's Love We Deliver.
+In 2005, Mayor Michael Bloomberg awarded her the city's "Made in New York Award" for her support and commitment to film, television and theater in Manhattan.